-Where a variety contains more than one specialist trait e.g. HOLL and clubroot resistance, the following will apply:
+Where a variety contains more than one specialist trait e.g. tolerance to specified herbicides and clubroot resistance, the following will apply:

 The yield target will be the lower of the yield targets for the specialist traits exhibited by the variety.
 The comparators varieties used will be all those for the specialist trait types exhibited by the variety